Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-01-setup-typescript-in-phoenix.md

 We are doing several things here:

-- Update the esbuild version, the Phoenix generator is lagging behind the versions a a bit and we need the latest
+- Update the esbuild version, the Phoenix generator is lagging behind the versions a bit and we need the latest
 - Update the target to es2020 (yours is probably set to es2017)
 - Update `js/app.js` to `js/app.tsx`